mathpn/mathpn.github.io/src/content/posts/climbing-trees-3.md

 Since we're expressing the _average_ error, we take the _expectation_ over the distribution $E_{X,Y}$ and over the training sets $E_{\mathcal{L}}$.
 That is, $e$ measures the expected squared error over different test points ($E_{X,Y}$) and over different training sets $E_{\mathcal{L}}$.

-Now, let's consider an aggregated predictor averaged over _all_ possible training sets, its error can be expressed as follows:
+Now, let's consider an aggregated predictor averaged over _all_ possible training sets.
+Its error can be expressed as follows:

 $$
 e_a = \mathbb{E}_{X,Y} (Y - \varphi_a(x;P))^2